christianalfoni/react-states/README.md

 debugging.active = Boolean(import.meta.DEV);
 ```

-You could also base it with a keyboard shortcut, localStorage etc.
+You could also implement custom behaviour like a keyboard shortcut, localStorage etc.